Lim Wee Kiak

-Education
+He retired from politics prior to the 2025 general election.

+Early life and education

 Lim attended Sembawang School, The Chinese High School and Hwa Chong Junior College before graduating from Yong Loo Lin School of Medicine at the National University of Singapore in 1992 with a Bachelor of Medicine, Bachelor of Surgery degree.

 After completing his housemanship, Lim served as a medical officer in the Ministry of Health (MOH) between 1992 and 1994.
 Lim then served in the Singapore Armed Forces (SAF) as a medical officer in 1994 before signing on as a regular.

 Lim subsequently went on to complete a Master of Medicine degree in ophthalmology at Yong Loo Lin School of Medicine at the National University of Singapore.
 He went on to pursue two specialist postgraduate qualifications in ophthalmology from the Royal College of Surgeons of Edinburgh and Royal College of Ophthalmologists.
 Lim also did a one-year clinical and research fellowship in ocular immunology and inflammation at the National Eye Institute of the National Institutes of Health in 2003.